inorganik/inorganik-next/posts/2023-10-08-routed-svelte-dialogs.md

 ---
-title: "A simple hash-routed dialog system with Svelte"
+title: 'A simple hash-routed dialog system with Svelte'
-description: "Route to dialogs in Svelte with a hash store and the native dialog element"
+description: 'Route to dialogs in Svelte with a hash store and the native dialog element'
 date: '2023-10-08'
 ---